Optimal qubit circuits for quantum-enhanced telescopes: NOT-Based Protocol: Parity Check and Example Calculation

-Let us take the star to be a point source that either sends a vacuum state or a single photon to the observer.
-The ancilla is given by \eqref{eq:ancilla_nonlocal_protocol}.
-If the star sends the vacuum, then the input state is
+The parity check used within the NOT-based protocol can be performed with a pair of CNOT gates and an ancilla qubit, as indicated in Fig. \ref{fig:equivalence}.
+Suppose that we want to perform the parity check on qubits A and B by the setup given in Fig. \ref{fig:equivalence}B. We initialize the ancilla qubit in the state $\ket{0}$.
+If both A and B are in an even state ($\ket{0_A 0_B}$ or $\ket{1_A 1_B}$), then the state of the ancilla qubit remains unchanged after the CNOT gates.
+If they are in an odd state ($\ket{1_A 0_B}$ or $\ket{0_A 1_B}$), then the state of the ancilla qubit is flipped from $\ket{0}$ to $\ket{1}$.
+The measurement of the ancilla qubit in the number basis returns the parity of the qubits A and B.

-where the indices denote the qubits/modes as in Fig. 2A of the main paper.
-Passing that state through the sequence of gates results in
+We will perform an example calculation for the NOT-based protocol by taking the star to be a point source that either sends a vacuum state or a single photon to the observer.
+The diagram of the setup is given in the \textit{NOT-based protocol} section in the main body of the paper.
+As we noted, the parity checks will require an additional ancilla qubit within each laboratory.
+We will denote these qubits by the indices $0$ (laboratory \textit{L}) and $5$ (laboratory \textit{R})